twio142/searchjump.yazi/README.md

 if you want to search chiese,for example,search `你好`,you can press `n` or `nh` to search.

+## if you want use re math

- the `<Space>` key is a special key when you are in sj mode,it will toggle search regular expression that set in opt_search_patterns.
+- the `<Space>` key is a special key when you are in sj mode,it will toggle search regular expression that set in opt_search_patterns.

+- It is worth noting that all file names are converted to lowercase in sj match mode.
+So your English matches should all use lowercase letter.

+- In addition Chinese characters are converted to special ones(first capital letter in pinyin + `##`),for example `你` to `N##`.